TuringLang/DynamicPPL.jl/docs/src/tutorials/prob-interface.md

 ```

 For models with many variables `rand(model)` can be prohibitively slow since it returns a `NamedTuple` of samples from the prior distribution of the unconditioned variables.
-We recommend working with samples of type `DataStructures.DOrderedDict` in this case:
+We recommend working with samples of type `DataStructures.OrderedDict` in this case:

 ```@example probinterface
 using DataStructures